samuelcanon/Electricity-Peak-Forecast/README.md

 - One production model, tested honestly against a simple baseline (not tuned to force a win).

 ## Future Work
-- The weekend-volatility signal the diagnosis surfaced
+- Diagnosing the weekend signal, is it a consistent or volitile trend?
-- Different model class or a volatility-specific feature, varing features.
+- Different model class or a volatility specific feature, varing features.
-- Multi-city temperature, population weighted.
+- Population weighted multi-city temperature.
 - Genuinely forecasted temperature at a fixed lead time.

 ## Reproduce
 bash
 pip install -r requirements.txt
-# add your ENTSO-E API token as an environment variable, then run the notebook top to bottom.
+*add your ENTSO-E API token as an environment variable, then run the notebook top to bottom.*

 Outputs: `data_aligned.csv` (model-ready data) and `results_summary.csv` (headline metrics).